 Driving Under The Influence In Colorado, C.R.S.
 42-4-1301

 Not everyone stopped by police in Arapahoe or Jefferson County for driving under the influence, C.R.S.
 42-4-1301, should be treated the same.
 Many have been out for an evening of socializing and simply had a few drinks without a designated driver.
 They are not in need of extensive therapy.
-Your experienced DUI attorney at O'Malley and Sawyer, LLC, will ensure you are not warehoused with serious alcoholics, but only get the minimum treatment necessary.
+Your experienced DUI attorney at Sawyer Legal Group, LLC, will ensure you are not warehoused with serious alcoholics, but only get the minimum treatment necessary.

 DUI charges result in an arrest and mandatory court appearance, which is difficult to endure.
 Before court, your lawyer will have the opportunity to receive discovery from the district attorney.
 Within these documents, police reports are critical to learning what the government will be telling a judge or jury what they think you’ve done.
 An experienced DUI lawyer in Adams and Douglas counties will examine police evidence and determine whether they had reasonable suspicion of criminal activity for the stop and probable cause for the arrest.